-Dr David Barrett is the Programme Director for the University of Hull Online's MSc in Healthcare Leadership.
+Dr David Barrett is the Programme Founder for the University of Hull Online's MSc in Healthcare Leadership.
 In this Q&A, David tells us about what led him into the field of healthcare leadership, why he thinks strong leadership is key in healthcare, and how the MSc will benefit healthcare professionals.

 What’s your background and what led you into the field of healthcare leadership?

 David: After qualifying as nurse in 1994, I worked first in general medicine before moving into cardiac care.
 I progressed through different roles, before becoming the Head of Nursing for Cardiac Services at University Hospitals Coventry and Warwickshire.

 Since moving into higher education, I have held several different leadership roles, whether running large programmes or leading organisational units.

 Can you tell us more about your research interests?

 David: My main research interest is exploring how technology can be used to enhance healthcare.
 My PhD explored the use of video-consultation by nurses, and I have carried out research work related to different elements of telehealth and telecare implementation in different settings.
 In particular, I’m interested to barriers to innovation adoption in healthcare and how these can be overcome.

 Why do you think leadership is so important in the healthcare field?